 What are Ride2School grants?

-We’re making it easier for Victorian schools to have their share of $110,000 each year to help get more students riding to school.
+We’re making it easier for Victorian schools to get more students riding to school.

-Grants are awarded twice a year, with pools of $55,000 available during terms one and three.
+Grants of up to $5,000 are awarded to eligible schools twice a year, during terms one and three.

-Each school can apply for a grant up to the value of $5,000.
-The grant can be used on bike parking, Ride2School Active Paths, a fleet of bikes for the school, financial contributions to a new bike shed and much more.
+The grant can be used on bike parking, a fleet of bikes for the school, financial contributions to a new bike shed and much more.

 Schools aren’t limited in what they want to use the grant for, as long as they can demonstrate a willingness to support more students riding and actively traveling to school.